Click here for the home page

 The Archaic Period

 The geography of Greece is the most complicated of any country in the world.
 The land is rugged, with many mountains running through the interior, making road-building, transportation and communication very difficult.
 The Greek coast has peninsulas jutting out all over the place, and there are also hundreds of offshore islands.
 The result is an ideal situation for people with boats; no place in Greece is more than eighty miles from the sea, and no spot in the Aegean is more than 40 miles from land.
-At one point, the isthmus of Corinth, only two miles of land separates the Ionian and Aegean Seas; sailors in ancient times used to cross that isthmus by greasing their ships and dragging them overland, on a short causeway which ran between the seas.(3) Unlike the great valley civilizations of Egypt and Mesopotamia, there was no river system to tie the Greeks together.
+At one point, the isthmus of Corinth, only four miles of land separates the Ionian and Aegean Seas; sailors in ancient times used to cross that isthmus by greasing their ships and dragging them overland, on a causeway which ran between the seas.(3) Unlike the great valley civilizations of Egypt and Mesopotamia, there was no river system to tie the Greeks together.
 The closest entity to this is the Aegean Sea.
 Because of the limitations on land travel, and because the land has notoriously lousy soil (it doesn't grow much besides olives and grapes), the Greeks were easily motivated to look to the sea for food, transportation and livelihood.
 They also were chronically disunited, rarely forming any nation larger than the polis (city-state)(4), and the divisions imposed by geography encouraged the extreme individualism so many Greeks cherished.

 Unlike the Near Eastern monarchies, a god-king did not govern the polis, nor were the thoughts and activities of its citizens limited by powerful priesthoods.
 Many Greeks, especially the Athenians, were fond of good talk and relished debate and argument.
 As late as the first century A.D., the Apostle Paul was welcomed by the Athenians because they "liked to spend all their time telling and listening to the latest new thing."
 (Acts 17:21)